Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Proofs of the main results

 \end{itemize}

 \end{proof}

-As we have often done in Section \ref{Section4}, we fix a vertex $s \in \I{H^{+z}}{z\D_1(H)}$, given by Proposition \ref{prop_s} (which also tells us that $s \in V(D)$).
-Before we engage in the core of the proof, let us summarize the objects involved and some of their basic properties that will be used thereafter, with Table \ref{table_summary}:
+As we have often done in Section \ref{Section4}, we fix a vertex $s \in \I{H^{+z}}{z\D_1(H)}$, which exists since $J(\D_1,H)$ holds.
+Recall that $s \in V(D)\setminus \{x,z\}$ by Proposition \ref{prop_s}.
+Before we engage in the core of the proof, Table \ref{table_summary} summarizes the objects involved and some of their basic properties that will be used thereafter.